King Charles banknotes enter circulation – here's how to get them

 (Image credit: Getty Images)

-King Charles III banknotes: what’s changing?
+King Charles banknotes: what’s changing?

-In line with previous designs, the King will feature on the front of the note and in the see-through security window.
+In line with previous designs, the King features on the front of the note and in the see-through security window.
+However, other than the King’s portrait replacing the image of the late Queen, there are no changes to the existing designs.

 • £5 note: Former prime minister Winston Churchill has featured on the back of the £5 note since 2016.
 He replaced Elizabeth Fry, a Victorian prison reformer.